Matt Doorey: 2023

 Doorey made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne.
 Parramatta would lose 16-12 in golden point extra-time.

 In round 3 against Manly, Doorey scored his first try for the club in Parramatta's 34-30 loss at Brookvale Oval.

 Doorey played a total of eleven matches for Parramatta in the 2023 NRL season as the club finished 10th on the table.

 2024

 Doorey started the 2024 season for Parramatta's reserve grade team, in good form.
 On 4 April, it was announced that Doorey would miss at least five weeks with a facial fracture, he returned in Round 7.

 Doorey was limited to only four matches with Parramatta in the 2024 NRL season as the club finished 15th on the table.

 2025

 Doorey played 17 matches for Parramatta in the 2025 NRL season as the club finished 11th on the table.
-On 30 October, the Eels announced that Doorey had re-signed with the club for a further two years.
+On 30 October, Parramatta announced that Doorey had re-signed with the club for a further two years.

+2026

+In round 4 of the 2026 NRL season, Doorey was taken from the field during Parramatta's loss against Penrith in the Western Sydney Derby.
+It was later revealed he had suffered an ACL injury and would miss the rest of the season.